Meatless Monday and vegetarianism in the Guardian

 As much as I wish it weren’t true, he has made a very important point about our relationship with animals.

 Hadley’s column was in response to Paul McCartney’s promotion of Meatless Monday, an effort to encourage more people to consume less meat.
-A great initiative.Explore posts in the same categories: human behaviour, human-animal bond, Nutrition, vegan, Vegetarian comment below, or link to this permanent URL from your own site.
+A great initiative.human behaviour, human-animal bond, Nutrition, vegan, Vegetarian comment below, or link to this permanent URL from your own site.